ut2019nn/ut2019nn.github.io/index.md

 ### Conclusion

 Neural networks should not be the first solution for predictive models.
 They show good results but compared to the other methods, neural networks are hard to interprete.
+Further, deciding a neural network type also plays a pivotal role when designing a network.
+In our scenario RNN performed way better than FFN.
+Despite RNNs have shown great promise in many NLP tasks it can also be used on time series data as predictions are depends on predictions in the previous time stamp.

+Ultimately, we have chosen Keras over PyTorch for heaps of reasonings but more chiefly we speculate that Keras is way matured compared to PyTorch in various number of approaches.